SteeltoeOSS/Documentation/docs/docs/v3/connectors/cosmosdb.md

 This connector simplifies using Azure Cosmos DB.
 The connector is built to work with Azure Cosmos DB from either `Microsoft.Azure.Cosmos` or the newer package `Azure.Cosmos`.

+> [!NOTE]
+> The Microsoft Azure Service Broker has been retired and there is currently no supported service broker for provisioning CosmosDB NoSQL instances on Cloud Foundry.

 ## Usage

 To use this connector: